Above: Shown in the picture above is a Rainbow Shark, swimming one of our aquariums, when one of us snapped this picture.

-When Rainbows grow to be 6" long they'll need to live in aquarium with at least 75-gallons of water and have a couple of Penguin 350B filters along the back edge of the aquarium.
+When Rainbows grow to be 6" long they'll need to live in an aquarium with at least 75-gallons of water and have a couple of Penguin 350B Filters along the back edge of the aquarium.

 Click here to learn more about aquarium filters.

 The addition of Lava Rocks will keep nitrates in the ideal range.

 Click here to learn more about using Lava Rocks in aquariums.